 - 2 green onions $0.19

 Prepare the crema first to allow the flavors time to blend.
 Mince one clove of garlic and use a zester or small holed cheese grater to scrape the thin layer of green zest from the lime.
-Add the garlic and about 1 tsp of the zest to the sour cream, along with 1/4 tsp salt and about 1 tsp of the lime juice.
+Add the minced garlic, 1 tsp of the zest, about 1 tsp of the lime juice, and 1/4 tsp salt to the sour cream.
 Stir the ingredients to combine then refrigerate until ready to use.

 Peel the sweet potatoes, then cut them into small cubes (about 1/4 to 1/2 inch square).
 Heat a large skillet over medium flame, then add the olive oil and two cloves of minced garlic.
 Sauté the garlic for about a minute or just until it becomes fragrant.
 Add the diced sweet potato and a couple tablespoons of water.
 Sauté the sweet potato until they become soft and just begin to fall apart.
-Add another couple tablespoons of water during cooking if the skillet becomes dry.
+Add another couple tablespoons of water during cooking if the skillet becomes dry before the sweet potatoes are soft.

 Meanwhile, drain and rinse the black beans.
 Once the sweet potatoes are soft, add the black beans to the skillet.
 Season with the cumin, and salt and pepper to taste.
 Sauté just until the beans are heated through.